This is the effort of two retired guys, John Fisher K5JHF and I, (and other AQRP members) to make

 This kit has been retired and a single very low noise MMIC with adjustable gain will soon be added in it's place.
 I'll use the same kit number to keep people from asking "What happened to....".

-When it comes to Amplifiers, the Radio Amateur is responsible for making sure his amplifier operates within the guidelines established by the FCC and that it does not cause unwanted interference.
-This is a Broadband Amplifier and will require some sort of Low Pass Filter (LPF) on the output to attenuate harmonics.
-Various optional LPFs are discussed in the documentation.
+When it comes to Amplifiers, the Radio Amateur is responsible for making sure his amplifier operates within the guidelines established by the FCC and that it does not cause unwanted ipassnterference.
+This is a Broadband Amplifier and will require some sort of Low Pass Filter (LPF) or Band Pass Filter (BPF) on the output to attenuate harmonics.
 You may already have one you intend to use.

 Amplifiers have been around a long time and continue to evolve, one design being based on another, etc. I want to give credit to some who “plowed the ground” before me: G6ALU, KE9H, WA2EBY, TF3LJ, K5OOR and above all NO5K who provided all the testing in his extensive lab.
 The question may come up, “Why ANOTHER Amplifier ?”
 To that I say, “Looks like fun, why not ?”